Ramalina sideriza

-Ramalina sideriza is a species of strap lichen in the family Ramalinaceae, first described by German lichenologist Alexander Zahlbruckner in 1911 from Hawaiian specimens.
+Ramalina sideriza is a species of strap lichen in the family Ramalinaceae, first described by the German lichenologist Alexander Zahlbruckner in 1911 from Hawaiian specimens.
 It has since been identified in the Galápagos Islands, where it is a common epiphyte in coastal and arid zones.
 This shrubby lichen is characterised by its flattened thallus with curled tips, a surface with distinct parallel ridges, and smooth apothecia (fruiting bodies).
 While primarily growing on bark or wood, it occasionally occurs on rocks.
 The species can be distinguished from similar Ramalina species by its unique morphology and chemical composition, including the presence of salazinic acid in its medulla.